 The New Cathedral is simple on the outside but grandiose inside.

-Standing inside, on marble floors, with enormous space above and around me, I are humbled.
+Standing inside, on marble floors, with enormous space above and around me, I am humbled.
 Modern man is not accustomed to being humble until events spiral out of control and they are looking at their homes destroyed in a flood, earthquake,hurricane, or fire.

 People died young, the fact that some are rich and most are poor was accepted as normal, and armies marched across borders with fire and brimstone.
 These days no one on television tells you problems are insurmountable and the only thing you can do is pray.

-Outside, life continues without repose, or reflection.
+Outside,city life continues without repose, or reflection.